SoriaFN/Lysosome_analysis/README.md

 This macro calculates the distance from each lysosome (or similar puncta) to the center and average edge of the nucleus.

 **How to use**
-1. Drag and drop lyso_distance.ijm file into FIJI.
+1. Open lyso_distance.ijm file in FIJI.
 2. Open a *multichannel* image.
 3. Run the script.
 A GUI will let you choose the segmentation channels and whether to save results to file.
 4. Follow the instructions for manual segmentation.
 At the end, an overlay will show you vectors where each distance was calculated.